mndvns/rule-select/README.md

 # rule-select

-Select and apply CSS rules with CSS selectors
+Select and apply css rules with css selectors

 ## Usage